 We conducted an interdisciplinary research campaign to the Campeche Knolls in spring 2015 on board the research vessel Meteor.
 Sites for investigation were developed following a nested approach.
-We used the information of oil slicks at the sea surface (Williams et al., 2006, MacDonald et al. 2015) to systematically identify potential targets with active hydrocarbon systems.
-To further focus our activities, we looked for evidence of gas bubble emissions by scanning the water column with ship-based multibeam echosounder.
+We used the information of oil slicks at the sea surface (Williams et al., 2006; MacDonald et al. 2015; Suresh 2015) to systematically identify potential targets with active hydrocarbon systems.
+To further focus our activities, we looked for evidence of gas bubble emissions by scanning the water column with ship-based hull-mounted multibeam echosounder.
 High-resolution bathymetry of the most promising sites was acquired by the SEAL 5000 autonomous underwater vehicle (AUV) mapping.
 Finally, we conducted seafloor observations and sampling by QUEST 4000m remotely operated vehicle (ROV), concentrating on three sites at depths > 2900m.
 Specifically, we were interested in disentangling the various seafloor manifestations resulting from the geochemically diverse seepage of heavy oil (leading to asphalt deposits), oil (leading to sea surface slicks) and gas (as bubbles and hydrate deposits).
 By concentrating on the description of the different environments that we encountered at the hydrocarbon seeps, we provide an overview for more detailed studies that will focus on the geochemistry of different oils, authigenic carbonate composition, microbiology, and fauna.
 We additionally show, based on our recent findings and results obtained during three precursor cruises (Bohrmann and Schenk, 2004; Bohrmann et al., 2008; MacDonald et al., 2007), that asphalt deposits are not limited to the type locality Chapopote Knoll, but are inherent to natural hydrocarbon seepage in the entire Campeche Knolls.

 2. Geological Setting of Campeche Knolls

 Campeche Knolls (Fig. 1) is part of the large South Gulf Salt Province that stretches from the southern land margin across the shelf and Campeche Knolls to Sigsbee Knolls in the north.
 The Sigsbee Abyssal Plain separates the salt province in the southern GoM from the Mississippi-Texas-Louisiana salt province in the north.
 Salt tectonism in the southern deep GoM basin is believed to be an analogue to that of the Texas–Louisiana slope (Garrison and Martin, 1973).
-Because the basins share similar salt deposition histories, it is inferred that most of the salt was deposited during the rifting stage of the gulf in the Late Jurassic, equivalent to the Louann salt of the Texas–Louisiana slope (Salvador, 1991).
+Because the basins share similar salt deposition histories, it is inferred that most of the salt was deposited during the rifting stage of the Gulf in the Late Jurassic, equivalent to the Louann salt of the Texas–Louisiana slope (Salvador, 1991).

 Campeche Knolls comprise knolls and ridges that are limited to the west by smooth abyssal seafloor of the salt-free Veracruz tongue (Bryant et al., 1991).
-The Campeche Canyon, which is not a canyon in erosional sense, separates the eastern limit of Campeche Knolls from the carbonate Campeche Platform.
+The Campeche Canyon, which is not a canyon in erosional sense, formed through the development of the eastern limit of Campeche Knolls and the carbonate Campeche Platform.
 Northward, smooth seafloor separates the Campeche Knolls from the Sigsbee Knolls.
 The Campeche Knolls is covered by a 5-10 km sediment column that hosts prolific petroleum source rocks, with the most productive being of latest Jurassic and Cretaceous age (Magoon et al., 2001).
 Most of the sediment thickness results from deposition during Cenozoic times and was controlled by orogenic events in the Mexican region and sea-level changes.